LvanWissen/Casper/README.md

-# Casper
+# Erthrit

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+A fork of Casper, the default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

 ## Copyright & License